wp-plugins/nextgen-facebook/readme.txt

 = 6.15.0 =

-Added an 'Add HashTags to Descriptions' option to include tag names in the Open Graph / Rich Pin description, tweet text, and social captions.
+Added a new 'Number of Hashtags to Include' option to include tag names in the Open Graph / Rich Pin description, tweet text, and social captions.
 Updated the Custom Settings Validation Tools tab to show buttons instead of links.
 Several internal code changes/improvements/updates.

 = 6.14.0 =